 How ‘Previous’ and ‘Next’ Affect Variable Values

-Things That Aren’t Basic Fields Have Inputs and Outputs
+Entities that Have Inputs and Outputs

 Flow screen components, actions, and subflows expose for each attribute an input field and an output field.
 If you want to set the default value of an attribute, you map an upstream value into the input field of that attribute.
 What happens next depends on the entity.
 If it’s a subflow or an action, it will go off and do some processing, and return a set of values which are made available to anything in the output field (or to any reference to the output attribute generated by Automatic Mapping.)
 Note that in these cases, there’s no opportunity for the user to interact with that process.
 For screen components, it’s a little more complicated, because the user can potentially modify the values of the attributes if the component is designed to allow it.